MicrosoftDocs/bot-docs/articles/bot-design-pattern-knowledge-base.md

 ### Using Search to Guide a Conversation

 If your motivation for building a bot is to enable basic search engine functionality, then you may not need a bot at all.
-What does a conversational interface off that users can't get from a typical search engine in a web browser?
+What does a conversational interface offer that users can't get from a typical search engine in a web browser?

 Knowledge bots are generally most effective when they are designed to guide the conversation.
 A conversation is composed of a back-and-forth exchange between user and bot, which presents the bot